European Wax Center (EWCZ)

 European Wax Center’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-In Q3, European Wax Center reported EPS of $0.09, up from $0.07 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+In Q4, European Wax Center reported EPS of negative $0.03, down from $0.12 in the same quarter last year.
+This print missed analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 8. Cash Is King